flamboyantpenguin/flamboyantpenguin/README.md

 - 🖥️ Familar in Qt (C++ and Python)
 - 🚀 RHCSA, CCST Cybersecurity, MTA 98-366 and AZ-900 Certified
 - 🌱 I’m currently learning Java.
 Looking forward to learn flutter.
-- 💞️ I’m looking to collaborate on projects on Linux
+- 💞️ I’m looking to collaborate on projects deployed on Linux
 - 📫 Reach me on penguin@dawn.org.in
 - 🌐 Maintainer of [DAWN](dawn.org.in)